Mean Variance Optimization in Excel (With Easy Steps)

 Calculate Variance-Covariance Matrix

-• As the variances are placed in diagonal cells, therefore apply the similar formula for each co-existing company to see this output.
+• Apply the formula for each company diagonally to see the output.

 =COVARIANCE.S(C6:C17,D6:D17)